End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Introduction

-Inspired by DETR~\cite{carion2020end}, a recent transformer-based architecture for object detection, we propose a novel end-to-end trainable method for multi-instance pose estimation.
-Pose estimation transformer (POET) is the first model that is trained end-to-end for multi-instance pose estimation, without the need for post-processing or two networks as typically employed in top-down approaches.
-POET predicts all human poses without any post-processing and is trained with a novel, yet simple loss function, which allows bipartite matching between predicted and ground-truth human poses.
-Our approach achieves excellent results on the difficult COCO keypoint challenge especially for large humans, and performs better than baseline models even with higher spatial resolution (Figure~\ref{fig:introfig}).
+Inspired by DETR~\cite{carion2020end}, a recent transformer-based architecture for object detection, we propose a novel end-to-end trainable method for multi-instance pose estimation. \textbf{PO}se \textbf{E}stimation \textbf{T}ransformer (POET) is the first model that is trained end-to-end for multi-instance pose estimation, without the need for any post-processing or two networks as typically employed in top-down approaches.
+POET is trained with a novel, yet simple loss function, which allows bipartite matching between predicted and ground-truth human poses.
+Our approach achieves strong results on the COCO keypoint challenge~\cite{lin2014microsoft}, especially for large humans, and performs better than a baseline model even with higher spatial resolution.
+Analyses of the transformer attentions and of the decoder depth give insight into how POET tackles the problem of multi-instance pose estimation, while extensive loss ablations show the importance of computing an adaptable center that is successfully learned by POET.
+Moreover, we show that POET also achieves strong performance on a much smaller dataset for animal pose estimation (MacaquePose~\cite{labuguen2020macaquepose}) for which the same COCO-defined keypoints have been annotated.
+We show that the transformer weights can be transferred from COCO to MacaquePose, yielding even better performance.
+At last, POET shows excellent inference speed, being faster than various light-weight bottom-up and top-down methods (Figure~\ref{fig:speed_fps_wo}).

-\section{Related work}
+\section{Related Work}

-\subsection{Transformers in vision and beyond}
+\subsection{Transformers in Vision and Beyond:}

-Transformers were introduced for machine translation~\cite{vaswani2017attention}, and have vastly improved the performance of deep learning models on language tasks~\cite{vaswani2017attention, lan2019albert,lan2019albert,brown2020language}.
-Their architecture inherently allows modeling and discovering long-range interactions in data.
-Their use has recently been extended to speech recognition~\cite{dong2018speech}, automated theorem proving~\cite{polu2020generative}, and many other tasks~\cite{khan2021transformers}.
+Transformers were first introduced for machine translation~\cite{vaswani2017attention}, and have vastly improved the performance of deep learning models on language tasks~\cite{vaswani2017attention,lan2019albert,brown2020language}.
+Their architecture inherently allows modeling and discovering long-range interactions in data and their use has recently been extended to speech recognition~\cite{dong2018speech}, automated theorem proving~\cite{polu2020generative}, and many other tasks~\cite{khan2021transformers}.
 In computer vision, transformers have been used with great effect either in combination or as an alternative to convolutional neural networks (CNNs)~\cite{khan2021transformers}.
 Notably, Visual Transformer (ViT)~\cite{dosovitskiy2020image} demonstrated state-of-the-art performance on image recognition tasks with pure transformer models.
 In other visual tasks, such as text-to-image, excellent results have been shown, e.g., by DALL-E~\cite{ramesh2021zero}.

 Recently Carion et al.~\cite{carion2020end} developed a new end-to-end paradigm for visual object detection with transformers, a task which previously required either two-stage approaches or post-processing.
 This approach, DETR, formulated object detection as a set prediction problem combined with a bipartite matching loss.
 DETR is an elegant solution, however, the model requires long training times and shows comparatively low performance on small objects~\cite{carion2020end}.
 These problems were mitigated through further works; Deformable DETR~\cite{zhu2020deformable} presents a multi-scale deformable attention module which only attends to a set number of points within the feature map, for different scales, and in this way reducing the training time and improving small object detection performance.
 Sun et al. removed the transformer decoder and fed the features coming out of the CNN backbone to a Feature Pyramid Network~\cite{sun2020rethinking}.